AshwinSankar17/Roar/README.md

 - [x] Fastpitch
 - [x] HiFi-GAN
 - [x] ConformerLayer
+- [ ] Relative Position Embeddings
+- [ ] Rotary Position Embeddings
 - [ ] Sparse Attention
 - [ ] WaveGrad
 - [ ] GlowTTS
 - [ ] FastDiff
 - [ ] WaveNet

+---
+**Disclaimer**: All the code in this repository, forked from NeMo, follows the licensing of the original NeMo repository.
+The code is provided as-is for research purposes only and without any guarantees.
+Please contact the original authors for any commercial use.